robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-6-ect-video.md

 to similar behaviours from different pupils, both positive and negative.
 Sticking closely to the classroom behaviour system really helps with this.

-Here's one way of rewarding positive behaviour.
+Here’s one way of rewarding positive behaviour.

 1. Briefly state the behaviour.
 2. Set out the reward.